TheRamU/ServerShout/README.md

 English | [简体中文](./README.zh-CN.md)

-ServerShout is a cross-server shout and invite plugin for Bukkit/BungeeCord/Velocity.
-It offers a wide range of configuration options and is compatible with PlaceholderAPI and LuckPerms plugins.
+ServerShout is a cross-server shout and invite plugin for BungeeCord/Velocity/Bukkit.
+It features high performance and a high degree of customization, and it is compatible with PlaceholderAPI and LuckPerms.
 It supports various message formats, allows for custom channels and commands, as well as message mute features.

-For more detailed information, please visit our [post](https://www.spigotmc.org/resources/119362/).
+For more detailed information, please visit our [resource](https://www.spigotmc.org/resources/119362/).

 ## Build